Basis

 }

 Note that the variable xs isn't used.
-Because of that, the compiler translates the code above into the below (pseudo-code; won't typecheck):
+Because of that, the compiler translates the code above into the following (pseudocode; won't typecheck):

 f(0, xs); // passing `0` to discard `xs`